bekk/bekk-christmas/post/functional/a-savior-called-fp-ts.md

 ### Extended built-ins

 As I said in the beginning of this postt, JavaScripts standard library is in a bit of a weird position.
 If we take `Array` as an example, there is a distinction between functions that mutates in place, and functions that instead returns a new value.
-Things are moving to a better place, but we still have these old, mutating, functions that we have to live with. `fp-ts` fixes this by providing a consistent library even for JavaScript built-ins such as `Array`, `Map`, and `Set`.
-It’s not only consistent on the different types themselves, but also across the types thanks to extensive use of type classes.
+Things are moving to a better place, but we still have these old, mutating, functions that we have to live with. `fp-ts` fixes this by providing a consistent library even for JavaScript built-ins such as `Array` and `Map`.
+It’s not only consistent on the different types themselves, but also across the types thanks to extensive use of type classes[^1].
 Every class that adheres to the `Functor` type class supports the `map` function, and every class that adheres to the `Filterable` type class can be filtered and partitioned.
-If this is greek to you, just ignore the lingo and appreciate the fact that you can use `map`, `filter`, `reduce` and a bunch of other functions on loads of different types.
+If this is greek to you, just ignore the lingo and appreciate the fact that most types has `map`, `filter`, `reduce` and loads of other functions implemented on them.
 You can even implement them on types you create yourself as well!

+[^1] These are not «real» type classes, they are type classes implementet with interfaces.
+You can’t use the same `map` function on all `Functor`s, but all `Functor`s has a `map` function.
+You still need to use the type specific implementation of `map`, but at least it encourages the same pattern.

 ### ... and so much more